High-dimensional coherent one-way quantum key distribution: Conclusion

 \section{Conclusion}

-In conclusion, we present an arbitrary high-dimensional QKD protocol, supported by a security proof, which has the advantage of requiring only standard binary QKD hardware.
-This scheme is experimentally tested with a standard binary encoding system and its performance is compared between protocols with different dimension sizes.
-We demonstrate more than a two-fold enhancement of the secure key rate in the saturation regime of APD detectors.
-Our demonstration proves that high-dimensional quantum systems allow a significant improvement in the key generation process as compared with the binary-encoding case.
-At the same time, no extra resources are necessary for the full implementation of such a system.
-Moreover, the protocol is not limited to time-bins encoding.
-For example, generalizing spatial encoding based on non overlapping Gaussian beams is possible with one Michelson interferometer.
-Thus, our experiment paves the way towards software update of installed QKD systems and a wider use of high-dimensional encoding in quantum communication.
+In conclusion, we presented a new arbitrary high-dimensional QKD protocol, supported by a security proof, which has the advantage of requiring only standard two-dimensional QKD hardware.

+We present security proofs against two classes of attacks; individual attacks and coherent attacks.
+We experimentally tested the protocol with a standard two-dimensional encoding system, and its performance was tested for several dimension sizes.
+We demonstrated more than a two-fold enhancement of the secure key rate in the saturation regime of APD detectors.
+Our demonstration proves that high-dimensional quantum systems allow a significant improvement in the key generation rate as compared with the two-dimensional-encoding case.
+At the same time, no additional hardware is required to fully implement the protocol in standard two-dimensional systems.

+Our research on high-dimensional coherent one-way quantum key distribution by interfering just neighboring modes represents a significant step toward the practical implementation of high-dimensional QKD.
+Our scheme, leveraging commercially available hardware, not only enhances secure key rates but also provides a potential platform for a broader application across various QKD schemes and systems.
+Our method's potential applications extend across other time-bin designs, different encoding of QKD qudits, and entangled photon pairs systems.
+Therefore, our method can act as a robust, versatile, and efficient enhancement to QKD.

-\textbf{Acknowledgements} This research was supported by the \textit{United States-Israel Binational Science Foundation (BSF)} (Grant No. 2017694).
-KS and YB acknowledge the support of the Israeli Council for Higher Education and Technology and the Zuckerman STEM Leadership Program.
+\textbf{Acknowledgements} This research was supported by the \textit{United States-Israel Binational Science Foundation (BSF)} (Grant No. 2017694), \textit{ISF-NRF Singapore joint research program} (Grant No. 3538/20). and by the \textit{Israel Science Foundation (ISF)} grant No. 2137/19.
+KS and YB acknowledge the support of the Israeli Council for Higher Education, the Israel National Quantum Initiative (INQI), and the Zuckerman STEM Leadership Program.